i2p/i2p.i2p/installer/lib/jbigi/README.txt

 On Nov 29, 2005, the libjbigi-osx-none.jnilib was added back to jbigi.jar after being mistakenly removed in the Sep 18 update (d'oh!)

+On Dec 30, 2005, the libjcpuid-x86-linux.so was updated to use the (year old) C version of jcpuid, rather than the C++ version.
+This removes the libg++.so.5 dependency that has been a problem for a few linux distros.